 Never place any other money into this account.
 If you make any deposits in this account, it will then become “mixed” with your other sources of income and will be accessible by bill collectors.

-There are no restrictions on withdrawals or how you spend your money from your settlement account.
-However, it will always be in your best interest if you are going to use this money to pay any of your bills to take the money out of your account and deposit it into your standard checking account that you normally pay bills from.
-This will ensure that there is never any confusion about the accounts.
+There are no restrictions on withdrawals or how you spend money from your settlement account.
+However, it will always be in your best interest if you use this money to pay any of your bills to take the money out of your account and deposit it into your standard checking account from which you normally pay bills.
+This will ensure that everything is clear about the accounts.

 Your settlement is designed to help you overcome your losses